jvang0620/Wedding-Decor-Inventory--Version_1.0/README.md

-# Wedding-Inventory Management System
+# Wedding Decor Inventory Application

 ### Overview

-Welcome to our Wedding Inventory Management System!
-This application is designed to streamline the process of managing inventory for wedding planners and decorators.
+Welcome to our Wedding Decor Inventory Application!
+This program is designed to streamline the process of managing inventory for wedding planners and decorators.
 With features tailored to the unique needs of wedding professionals, our system offers a comprehensive solution for organizing, tracking, and reporting on wedding decor items.

 #Features